Giuseppe-Bianc/RPG-SFML/README.md

 #RPG-SFML

-A simple 2D RPG based game that use SFML as rendering softwer
+A simple 2D RPG based game that use SFML as rendering softwer for the integarted game engine